abhayclasher/StudySync-AI/README.md

 1. Click the button above
 2. Connect your GitHub account
-3. Add environment variables (Supabase and Gemini API config)
+3. Add environment variables (Supabase, Gemini API, and YouTube API config)
 4. Set Build Command: `npm run build` (Vercel will auto-detect this but you can verify)
 5. Set Output Directory: `dist` (Vercel will auto-detect this but you can verify)
 6. Add Node.js version: 18.x or higher
 7. Deploy!

+**Required Environment Variables for Vercel:**
+- `VITE_SUPABASE_URL`: Your Supabase project URL
+- `VITE_SUPABASE_ANON_KEY`: Your Supabase anon key
+- `VITE_GEMINI_API_KEY`: Your Google Gemini API key
+- `YOUTUBE_API_KEY`: Your YouTube Data API key (optional, but recommended for full functionality)

 **Important: After deployment, make sure to configure Supabase authentication:**
 - Go to your Supabase dashboard
 - Navigate to Authentication → Settings (or URL Configuration in older versions)
 - Add your deployed URL (e.g., `https://your-app-name.vercel.app`) to the "Redirect URLs" field
-- For local development, make sure to include `http://localhost:3000` in the "Redirect URLs" field
+- For local development, make sure to include `http://localhost:5173` in the "Redirect URLs" field
 - For social logins (Google, GitHub), these redirect URLs must match exactly what you're using in your application

 #### Option 2: Manual Deployment